Funding the new wellness model in senior living

-ICAA Forum, May 2021: Wellness attracts the middle-income market
+ICAA Forum: Wellness attracts the middle-income market

 New models are needed to meet the expectations and needs of people in the “middle income” range, who will look for value first, then the lifestyle they seek in a community for older adults.
 Framed by the dimensions of wellness, changes to the lifestyle opportunities, dining, built environment and integration into the larger community are detailed.
 Revenue opportunities and market potential are discussed.